Don't Throw Sysco Out Because Amazon Is Buying Whole Foods

 “Our first quarter results demonstrate important early progress toward achieving our recently established three-year financial goals,” said Bill DeLaney, Sysco president and chief executive officer.
 “Specifically, our U.S. Broadline operations delivered strong local case growth and excellent gross margin management in a challenging deflationary environment.”

-For Fiscal Year 2017, on July 5, 2016 Sysco became a true international company when they completed its $3.1 Billion acquisition of London based Brakes Group, a leading foodservice distributor in the United Kingdom, France, and Sweden with additional operations in Ireland, Spain, Belgium and Luxembourg.
+For fiscal year 2017, on July 5, 2016, Sysco became a true international company when it completed its $3.1 billion acquisition of London-based Brakes Group, a leading foodservice distributor in the United Kingdom, France, and Sweden with additional operations in Ireland, Spain, Belgium and Luxembourg.
 This acquisition immediately boosted the bottom line for Sysco.

-The first quarter of 2017, saw U.S. sales growth of 0.8% to $9.5 billion.
+The first quarter of 2017 saw U.S. sales growth of 0.8% to $9.5 billion.
 The international division which included results from Brakes Group for the first time saw sales growth of 93% to $2.7 billion.
 The Brakes Group contributed most of the sales gains.
-At the end of 2017, third quarter diluted EPS were up 15.8% or $0.06 year over year to $0.44 per diluted share.
+At the end of 2017, third-quarter diluted EPS was up 15.8% or $0.06 year over year to $0.44 per diluted share.
 Sales increased 12.7% to $13.5 billion.
-Through the first three-quarters of 2017, CEO Bill Delaney has this to say.
+Through the first three quarters of 2017, CEO Bill DeLaney has this to say:

 “I am very pleased with our third quarter performance,” said Bill DeLaney, Sysco’s chief executive officer.
 “We saw solid operating income growth, driven by strong local case growth and effective expense management.
 We are making continued progress on our strategic multi-year initiatives, which provide a platform for ongoing value creation for our customers, associates and shareholders.
 Going forward, we remain focused on growing our business in a disciplined, profitable manner and are confident in our ability to achieve our three-year plan financial objectives.”